jim-at-jibba/remix-realtime/notes.md

 ## Supabase

 - auto generated api docs are super cool
+- Able to only fetch the fields we want, stops over fetching like gql

 ## Remix

 - env vars can be passed frm server to browser by using a loader.
-Seeing the loader in the root file
+Seeing the loader in the root file and the supabase.ts for an example